 - One-stop shopping: all your health care providers and your insurance plan are Kaiser.
 Providers are employed directly by Kaiser to ensure communication, coordination and keep costs down.

-- Available in Benton, Clackamas, Columbia, Hood River, Linn, Marion, Multnomah,
+- Available in Benton, Clackamas, Columbia, Hood River, Lane, Linn, Marion, Multnomah,

 Polk, Washington and Yamhill; Clark, Cowlitz, Lewis, Skamania & Wahkiakum WA.